Provisions of Oxford: Reforms

-Concerning ministers, the office of justiciar was revived.
+The office of justiciar was revived.
 In the past, the justiciar had been the king's chief minister and viceroy whenever he was in Normandy.
 After the loss of the Angevin Empire during the reign of King John, however, the office had fallen into disuse.
 The new justiciar would be an ex officio member of the king's council and have authority over the judiciary, including the right to hear appeals from all other courts, whether royal or baronial.
 He was to hold office for one year and was responsible to the king's council for his conduct.
 According to historian George Sayles, "[t]his was a most serious departure from previous practice, for it placed at the head of the judiciary a minister virtually independent of the king."
 Hugh Bigod, who was acceptable to both the king and the barons, was made justiciar.

 The chancellor and treasurer were also limited to one year in office, and like the justiciar were not to take direct orders from the king.
 Control of royal finance was given to the exchequer, so the king was unable to divert revenues for his own spending.
 Local offices, such as sheriff and escheator, were also to be under annual term limits.
 Sheriffs were to be chosen from among local knights rather than outsiders and paid so they would not need to take bribes.
 New castellans were to be appointed and given custody of royal castles.

+King's council

-The king's council was also to be reformed to more effectively advise and control the king.
+The king's council was reformed to more effectively advise and control the king.
 The Twenty-four selected fifteen counsellors (nine representing the barons) who were to advise the king on all matters.
 The Fifteen were: